 In Aristocratic Education and the Making of the American Republic, I show how many Americans saw the academy as a caricature of aristocratic European education and how their political reaction against the academy led to a first era of school reform in the United States, helping transform education from a tool of elite privilege into a key component of self-government.
 And yet the very anti-aristocratic critique that propelled democratic education was conspicuously silent on the persistence of racial and gender inequality in public schooling.
 By tracing the history of academies in the revolutionary era, I offers a new understanding of political power and the origins of public education and segregation in the United States.

-In addition, I have published articles and essays on slavery and the United States Constitution, the role of religion in the American Revolution, and the importance of heterosocial networks to social and political power in the early republic, and the connections between education, race, and the transformation of suffrage between the American Revolution and the Civil War.
+In addition, I have published articles and essays on slavery and the United States Constitution, the role of religion in the American Revolution, the importance of heterosocial networks to social and political power in the early republic, and the connections between education, race, and the transformation of suffrage between the American Revolution and the Civil War.
 Many of these articles are behind paywalls.
 Feel free to contact me for pdf copies.